 Unless a person is married in accordance with the laws of the country where the marriage occurs he/she cannot be considered a spouse under Singapore law.

-So a couple in Singapore who only goes through a Chinese tea ceremony and do not have their marriage registered with the Registry of Marriages are not lawfully married.
+So if a couple in Singapore only have a Chinese tea ceremony but don’t register with the Registry of Marriages they are not lawfully married under Singapore law.

 Australians in a de facto relationship would have rights of inheritance if they are residing in Australia.